Karanvir01/Karanvir01.github.io/_pages/projects.md

 ## DataBase Administrator Intern

-In this internship, I shadowed a Database Administrator.
+In this internship, I assisted a Database Administrator.
 I would help handle capacity planning, evaluate database server hardware, and manage all aspects of an Oracle database including installation, configuration, design, and data migration.

 <img src="{{ site.url }}{{ site.baseurl }}/images/dba.jpg" alt="This shows what Linear Regression is">